 The Geothermal Technologies Office (GTO) uses the Geothermal Electricity Technology Evaluation Model (GETEM) to understand the performance and cost of energy technologies GTO seeks to improve.
 The model helps GTO determine which proposed research, development, and deployment (RD&D) programs and projects might offer the most efficient improvement when based on taxpayer funding.

 Electrical power generation is the sole geothermal use considered by GETEM.
 The model does not provide assessment capabilities for geothermal heating and cooling technologies.
-It can evaluate a hydrothermal or an enhanced geothermal system resource type, and then either a flash-steam or air-cooled binary power plant based on specific resource parameters.
+It can evaluate a hydrothermal or an enhanced geothermal system resource type with either a flash-steam or air-cooled binary power plant based on specific resource parameters.

 The latest version of the GETEM tool is now fully implemented into the National Renewable Energy Laboratory’s (NREL) System Advisor Model (SAM).
 The National Renewable Energy Laboratory’s (NREL) SAM is a free techno-economic software model that facilitates decision making for the renewable energy industry.
 For assistance using the tool, refer to NREL’s SAM help tool.